DallanQ/tiny_towns/QA.md

 You see where this is going?
 So yes 16 points.

 [another-factory-question](https://boardgamegeek.com/thread/2291568/another-factory-question)

-> While playing Tiny towns, I built a factory and as we played it, I could only put 1 of the 5 cubes that I used to build it (red, brown, grey) over the building, is that true? or I can choose any resource including blue and yellow?
+> While playing Tiny towns, I built a factory and as we played it, I could only put 1 of the 5 cubes that I used to build it (red, brown, grey) over the building, is that true? or can i choose any resource including blue and yellow?

-You can choose any resourse.
+You can choose any resources.

 [feeding-cottages-when-does-it-happen](https://boardgamegeek.com/thread/2472623/feeding-cottages-when-does-it-happen)

 > Do you feed cottage with your red buildings upon constructing the red building, or during endgame scoring?

 "Feeding" is an abstract concept in this game, it represents a condition that you need to meet in order to score points for cottages at the end of the game but is "active" as soon as the condition is met.